IIHIHIKII/ZenIP-private/ZenIP-000.md

 Here we define the platform we want to use for the discussion of ZenIPs.
 This is important for the efficient communication and collaboration.

-### Specification
+### Discussion Tool

-Comments from the community on ZenIPs should occur in a dedicated thesis on the Kialo platform and the comment fields of the pull requests in any open ZenIPs. **TODO: needs to be changed if Kialo is not selected**
+Comments from the community on ZenIPs should occur in a dedicated thesis on the Kialo platform and the comment fields of the pull requests in any open ZenIPs.

 The Owner should create a thesis within the [Horizen - ZenIP Discussion](https://www.kialo.com/horizen---zenip-discussion-30633) on Kialo.
 To keep a consistent theme the thesis should be formulated in favor of adopting the ZenIP in question (e.g. ZenIP-X: The Zen Improvement Proposal process should be implemented).

+### Specification

-Each ZenIP should, in its preamble, link to a Kialo discussion.
+Each ZenIP should, in its preamble, link to a dedicated discussion.
 Reviewers of the ZenIP who consider themselves qualified, should post their own comments on this page.
-The discussion on Kialo will be moderated according to the **Horizen Code of Conduct**.
+The discussion will be moderated according to the **Horizen Code of Conduct**.
-ZenIPs may also choose to list a second forum for ZenIP comments, in addition to the ZenIPs Kialo discussion.
+ZenIPs may also choose to list a second forum for ZenIP comments.
 In this case, the second forum's URI should be listed below the primary wiki's URI in a separate line.
 Each substantiated argument against the ZenIP should be addressed by the author.

 After some time, the ZenIP itself may be updated with a summary tone of the comments.
 Summary tones may be chosen from the following, but this ZenIP does not intend to cover all possible nuances and other summaries may be used as needed: